This blog may contain affiliate links. Read our disclosure policy for more info.

 15. Climb Rose Quartz Mountain

-Rose Quartz Mountain is one of the best places to visit in Sigiriya, hands down!
-It is such a unique thing to do I highly recommend you make the effort to visit!
+Rose Quartz Mountain is one of the best things to do in Sri Lanka, hands down!
+It is such a unique thing to do, I highly recommend you make the effort to visit!

 Rose Quartz Mountain is the largest of its kind in all of Southeast Asia!
 Here, you walk through a forest, past some ruins that you get to explore, and then up a mountain made entirely of Rose Quartz!
 It is very neat!

 The mountain isn’t bright pink in color by any means, but it does have a dusty rose hue color to it and everywhere you step you can clearly see quartz beneath your feet.